RC1242RC/RC1242RC.github.io/content/en/documentation/code/main/Files/likelihood__container_8cpp.md

     }
   }

-  void Likelihood_Container::setParameters (const std::unordered_map<std::string, double> &parameterMap)
+  /// Do the prior transformation and populate the parameter map void Likelihood_Container::setParameters (const std::unordered_map<std::string, double> &parameterMap) {
-  {
     // Set up a stream containing the parameter values, for diagnostic output